 Enron Credit is creating a market in Digital Bankruptcy Swaps to allow companies to hedge against credit risk.
 A DBS gives companies the ability to make their credit portfolios more liquid and hedge exposure as needed.
 If risk is concentrated in a particular company, industry, or geographic region, a DBS allows a company to buy and sell protection, mitigating risk.
 Four hundred of the more than 10,000 companies listed on the ECC can be immediately traded at the prices available on the site.
 DBS protection can be bought and sold through Enron Credit and on EnronOnline, unlike many other risk mitigation products that cannot be sold or revised when business needs change.
 Corporates now have the ability to proactively and dynamically manage credit portfolios as to meet the business landscape of the day.

 Fast Facts: Companies listed on the ECC: 10,000 +

+Firm Names: 400+

+Indicative Names: 500+

+Number of S&P listings: 11,000 corporates

 Industries listed (Indices):